 These 13 examples of non-profit and charity websites built with Divi go to show that Divi can be used to create interesting designs for any type of charity website, whether it’s just a simple brochure or a site with donation system, events, and even courses – no matter how complex or simple.

 These sites a great for providing ideas for donation systems, layouts, colors, images, video, icons, effects, navigation, and more.
 These websites are sure to inspire you for your next non-profit design.
+If you are looking for more tips on how to design your non-profit website, check out these non-profit web design tips.

 What are some of your favorite elements of these Divi non-profit and charity sites?
 Let us know in the comments below!